Active Travel England

-Active Travel England (ATE) is an executive agency being set up by the Government of the United Kingdom.
-The organisation will be an inspectorate and funding body led by Chris Boardman, the first Active Travel Commissioner for England.
+Active Travel England (ATE) is the executive agency responsible for active travel in England and is part of the UK Department for Transport.
+The organisation is an inspectorate and funding body led by Chris Boardman, the first Active Travel Commissioner for England.

 Background

 On 28 July 2020, the Government of the United Kingdom announced the establishment of Active Travel England as part of a new cycling and walking plan called Gear Change: A bold vision for cycling and walking.

 Functions

-The functions of the organisation will be:
+The functions of the organisation are: